Plantar Fasciitis Wayville

 Your Plantar Fasciitis Questions Answered

-When the plantar fascia, the ligament beneath your foot, becomes inflamed, it results in plantar fasciitis, often leading to pain when getting up after resting or following exercise.
+Plantar fasciitis occurs when the plantar fascia, the ligament running along the bottom of your foot, becomes inflamed, leading to pain when standing after long periods of rest or following physical activity.

 Being overweight can add stress to the plantar fascia, making plantar fasciitis symptoms more severe.
 Ill-fitting shoes, intense sports, and long periods of standing can further exacerbate the condition.